AndersGMadsen/braincapture-research-project/README.md

 Here is the repository for the BrainCapture Research Project at the Technical University of Denmark.
 The repository consists of three folders.
 In the Experiments folder is the description and code needed to reproduce the experiments along with the results.
 In the Data Analysis folder is the code used to analyse the data and generate visualization.
 This code is unorganized and uncommented.
 Lastly, in the PilotScript folder, the pilot scripts can be seen that was used to research before the main experiments.

+## Reproducibility
+The results of the experiments can be found in this repository.
+The results can also be reproduced with the seed 55784899.

 ## Data
 In order to run the experiments, you need to download the TUH EEG Artifact Corpus, which is freely available at Temple University here: https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml